Date

 Once you have a few names, it’s time to do some research.
 Check online review platforms like Google, Yelp, and the Better Business Bureau (BBB) to see what past customers are saying.
 Look for consistent themes in the feedback, paying attention to comments about communication, professionalism, and cleanup.
 Don’t just look at the star rating; read the details.
 Also, ask friends, family, or neighbors for personal recommendations.
 A firsthand account of a great experience with a residential siding project is often the most reliable review you can get.

-Verify Their License and Insurance
+The Non-Negotiables: License and Insurance

 Never skip this final check.
 Any professional contractor should be able to readily provide you with proof of their state license and insurance coverage.
 This includes both general liability insurance, which protects your property from accidental damage, and workers’ compensation, which covers their crew in case of injury.
 Don’t just take their word for it; ask to see the certificates.
 A legitimate, established company will have this documentation on hand and will be happy to share it.
 This step protects you from financial and legal risk and is a clear indicator that you’re dealing with a true professional.

-How to Vet Your James Hardie Installer
+Ready to Hire?
+How to Vet Your Top Choices

 Once you have a shortlist of potential installers, it’s time to dig a little deeper to find the right fit for your home.
 James Hardie siding is a premium product, and its performance depends entirely on proper installation.
 Taking the time to thoroughly vet your contractor ensures your investment is protected and your home’s exterior will look beautiful for years to come.
 This process is about more than just comparing prices; it’s about finding a partner you can trust to handle one of your home’s most important assets.
 A great installer will be transparent, experienced, and happy to answer all of your questions.